norlandrhagen/CMAP/catalog/datasets/Flombaum.rst

   :target: https://mybinder.org/v2/gh/norlandrhagen/test_binder/master?filepath=flombaum_visualization_test.ipynb

-CMAP contains **Chlorophyll Concentration** records from 2012-01-01 through 2016-12-31 collected from the Ocean Colour Thematic Center which is part of the Copernicus Marine Environment Monitoring Service.
-The data is generated from ESA and NASA satellite missions, specifically from MERIS, SeaWiFS and MODIS.
-  The dataset has a spatial resolution of 4km X 4km and a daily temporal resolution.

-Global distributions of the marine Cyanobacteria Prochlorococcus and Synechococcus
+CMAP contains a record of **Global distributions of marine Cyanobacteria Prochlorococcus and Synechococcus**  from 1987-09-17 through 2008-11-10.

-  The Global Database of Prochlorococcus and Synechococcus contains ocean samples of both of these lineages.
-Samples consist on flow cytometry cell counts and its associated ancillary information, such as the geographical location and date, and as nutrient and temperature.
-Records have also associated nutrients and temperature from the World Ocean Atlas, and photosynthetically active radiation obtained from SeaWiFS satellites.

-To predict the global distributions of Prochlorococcus and Synechococcus, we first compiled a global dataset.
-The dataset consisted of 35,129 and 37,699 observations of abundance, respectively, and contained data from a total of 103 cruises and time series with samples from all major ocean regions
+These data were compiled by **Flombaum et al** from a total of 103 cruises from all major ocean regions.

 .. raw:: html